Air Cooled Water Chillers - How They Work

 - Superheat – The amount of heat added to the chillers refrigerant vapour after it has vaporised within the evaporator.

-- Water Cooled Condenser – A type of chiller condenser coil which water is used to remove heat from the refrigerant, this is normally a shell & tube type design.
+- Water Cooled Condenser – A type of chiller condenser that uses water to remove heat from the refrigerant, this is normally a shell & tube type design.